 Dennis Grey, a philosophy lecturer at the University of Otago after the Second World War, was known for his mesmerising lectures on ancient Greek philosopher Plato, but also for wearing lipstick in class – which had some shock value in post-war Dunedin.

-New Zealander Arthur Prior replaced Karl Popper as philosophy lecturer at the University of Canterbury in 1946.
+New Zealander Arthur Prior replaced Karl Popper as philosophy lecturer at Canterbury University College in 1946.
 He became the first professor of philosophy at Canterbury in 1953 and left New Zealand permanently in 1958.

 Prior was interested in formal logic, and in particular modal logic, which is concerned with applying qualifiers to logical propositions (‘it is necessary that…’ or ‘it is possible that…’).
 He developed the idea that time references are qualifiers and that the truth of propositions can change as time passes.
 Prior called this ‘tense logic’ and his invention made him an internationally renowned philosopher.